Al-Baha: Transportation

+Al-Baha Province is served by King Saud Domestic Airport, located in Al-Aqiq, offering domestic flights only.
+For international travel, residents use nearby airports such as Abha International Airport, Taif International Airport, or King Abdulaziz International Airport in Jeddah.

 Hospitals and medical care

 King Fahd Hospital (مُسْتَشْفَى ٱلْمَلِك فَهْد): "Initially, the hospital has been operated by one of the International specialist companies in directing and operating hospitals, but since 1421 (2000) it was self operated under the supervision of MOH."

 The hospital is also a training hospital in the main health sciences, as stated in 2012: "King Fahad Hospital, Al-Baha is already accredited by the Saudi Commission for Health Specialties as training center for postgraduate programs of Saudi Board / Arab Board in the 4 main departments, namely: Pediatrics, General Surgery, Internal Medicine, and Obstetrics & Gynecology.
 These programs are completely accredited in the hospital and no need for the candidate to move into any other hospital for complete his training requirements.
 The Urology department is processing accreditation process that may be finalized by the next academic year."

 As a training hospital, the Medical Library, established in 1982, in the King Fahd Hospital is one of the largest libraries in the Province: "Health Sciences Library and Information Center represents the core of the Academic Affairs services provided for all health care workers in Al-Baha region. it is located on the ground floor of the main hospital building in front of the human resources department and Employee Health Clinic.
 The library contains 1,250 hard copies of recent medical textbooks in all medical fields with plenty of full colour medical atlases, dictionaries, and other materials for learning the English language with a section for Arabic books and publications of interest for administrative staff.
 The digital library includes 800 digital books with audiovisual materials for teaching medical examination, heart and breath sounds and also materials for teaching the English language.
 This section includes digital version of video recordings for all scientific events carried out in the hospital.
 Also, digital archives are available for some of the most prestigious medical journals for the last few years."